jhalbrecht/IdentityDemo/README.md

 ##Yet to be implemented or completed
 Implement some program flow to make it more real world, maybe some error checking.
 However, :-), the Identity auth works.

-###Oddities

-In the DataService while debugging, although the Register method works I can't hover over variables to see there content.
-Adding them to watch results in a dreaded "The name '_whatEver_' does not exist in the current context" If I inspect this. in the Locals Window I see the variables as IL names

-+		CS$0$0002	{System.Runtime.CompilerServices.TaskAwaiter<system.net.http.httpresponsemessage>}	System.Runtime.CompilerServices.TaskAwaiter<system.net.http.httpresponsemessage>
- -		IsCompleted	'CS$0$0002.IsCompleted' threw an exception of type 'System.NullReferenceException'	bool {System.NullReferenceException}
- -		base	{"Object reference not set to an instance of an object."}	System.SystemException {System.NullReferenceException}

 ###Questions
 Should Register return a 201 Created? or does it use 200 and not return the created resource for security measure?
 Hence the 200?